CoolONEOfficial/personal_site/en/achievements/positive-tech-hack.md

 ---
 # Winning in the "Most Quality Code" and "Most Secure Web Application" categories

-I received these certificates because our team won in these categories at the [Positive Technologies Hackathon] (https://coolone.ru/achievements/positive-tech-hack/).
+I received these certificates because our team won in these categories at the [Positive Technologies Hackathon](https://coolone.ru/achievements/positive-tech-hack/).

 1. { }
 2. ![ ](2_400x400.jpg)